Gene Takagi, Principal

 Erin Bradrick, Principal

 Prior to joining NEO Law Group, Erin was a litigation associate with Simpson Thacher & Bartlett LLP, where she worked on a number of complex commercial litigation matters.
 In addition, Erin clerked for the Honorable Dana M. Sabraw in the United States District Court for the Southern District of California.
 She also currently serves on the board of directors of the YWCA of San Francisco & Marin.
 Erin is a graduate of UCLA, summa cum laude in Women’s Studies and Political Science, and Yale Law School, where she was Submissions Director and Symposium Coordinator of the Yale Journal of Law and Feminism.
 She is admitted to practice law in the states of California and New York.

 Michele Berger, Associate Attorney

 Michele Berger is author of How can the board of a bar association prevent and respond to sexual harassment?
 (American Bar Association Bar Leader Magazine, Sep/Oct 2018) and a contributor of over 50 published articles on the Nonprofit Law Blog.
-Now in her fifth year working with NEO Law Group, Michele has assisted clients with nonprofit formation, exemption, charitable registration, fiscal sponsorship, property tax exemption, bylaws review, and on various governance matters.
+Now in her fifth year working with NEO Law Group, Michele has assisted clients with nonprofit formation, exemption, charitable registration, fiscal sponsorship, property tax exemption, international grantmaking, bylaws review, and on various governance matters.
 Michele has also led seminars for emerging nonprofit leaders, presented for The Foundation Center, produced short videos on startup issues, and co-authored articles for The Nonprofit Quarterly and the Alameda County Bar Association Blog.

 Michele graduated cum laude from the University of San Francisco School of Law, where she was a member of the McAullife Honor Society and on the board of the Law Students for Reproductive Justice.
 Michele received a bachelor of arts degree in Legal Studies from UC Berkeley and is admitted to practice law in California.